 For a discussion of how and why we do what we do, go here.
 For a college article about our project, go here.

-In summer and fall 2021 our students worked on translating texts from English into Spanish and making new productions of some of our ASL videobooks so that they now have Spanish text with English subtitles, to meet the needs of deaf children in North America whose family home language is Spanish.
-This work is in response to a request from a deaf school in North Carolina.
+In summer and fall 2021 our students translated texts from English into Spanish and made new productions of some of our ASL videobooks so that they now have Spanish text with English subtitles, to meet the needs of deaf children in North America whose family home language is Spanish.
+This work was in response to a request from a deaf school in North Carolina.

 As of 2021, our students also work on making videobooks with special inserts for autistic children, in response to a request from a publisher in Italy.
 These books have Lingua dei segni italiana with Italian text.
 We have completed three so far.
 (Research has shown that some autistic children have better communication results in the visual/manual modality than in the aural/oral modality.)